 "We will not be deterred," Armstrong said Friday night at the organization's 15th anniversary celebration in Austin.
 "We will move forward."

 The controversy also has taken its toll on Armstrong's endorsement deals.

-On the same day he stepped away from the leadership of his foundation, Nike, which initially stood by Armstrong, dropped him with a terse statement citing what it called "seemingly insurmountable evidence" that he participated
+On the same day he stepped away from the leadership of his foundation, Nike, which initially stood by Armstrong, dropped him with a terse statement citing what it called "seemingly insurmountable evidence" that he participated in doping.

 Hours later, brewery giant Anheuser-Busch followed suit, saying it would let Armstrong's contract expire at the end of the year.
-Nike and Anheuser-Busch said they still planned to support Livestrong and its initiatives.
+Nike and Anheuser-Busch said they still planned to support Livestrong

 Professional cycling couldn't escape the backlash either as Dutch bank Rabobank announced it is to end its sponsorship of pro cycling teams in the wake of the doping scandal.